Shared Certificates for Neural Network Verification: Offline Proof Sharing

 \subsection{Experimental Evaluation}

-Here we instantiate the presented algorithm \cref{sec:ell_infty-robustness} for the MNIST dataset.
-We first consider templates expressed in the Box relaxation, and investigate Stars with additional half-space later.
-We generate the set of templates $\mathcal{T}$ individually for each label.
+In this section, we instantiate our offline proof transfer to the MNIST dataset.
+We consider templates both in the Box and Star domains both with and without template expansion (\cref{sec:template-extension}) and 5x100 fully-connected network with ReLU activations.
+We generate templates individually for every label at both the third and fourth layer.
+For technical details see the end of this section.
+We allow up to $m=25$ templates for each combination.
+We experiment with two different values for $\epsilon$: $0.05$ and $0.1$.

-Here, we consider the 5x100 and CNN networks as in \cref{sec:intriguing} (see \cref{sec:details-figure-intro-real}) and apply template generation individually per label.
-In the 5x100 we create templates at the third and fourth layers and for the CNN after the first linear layer.
-We create templates in the box as well as in the star relaxation and allow up to $m=25$ templates and use template expansion (\cref{sec:template-extension}).
-For $\epsilon=0.05$ we found between 6 and 24 templates per label and layer for the 5x100.

-\cref{tab:l_infinity_5x100_full,tab:l_infinity_labels_convbig} show the results.
-A subset of these results has already been prefetched in \cref{tab:l_infinity_domain} in \cref{sec:evaluation}.
+\cref{tab:l_infinity_5x100_full} shows the results.
 We provide the fraction of input regions that could be successfully matched to templates as well as the overall verification time.
-If an input cannot be matched with any of the templates, then we propagate the standard Zonotope relaxation through the rest of the network to verify it.
+If an input cannot be matched with any of the templates, then we propagate the standard Zonotope abstraction through the rest of the network to verify it.

-For the 5x100 FFNN we observe that templates can subsume up to 60.6\% of input regions in the test set with $\epsilon=0.05$, and up to 49.2\% for higher $\epsilon=0.1$ when expressed in the Box relaxation.
-Combining template at multiple layers gives more matched templates as many inputs can be matched in the third layer, while unmatched ones can again be considered at the fourth layer.
+We observe that templates can subsume up to 57.6\% of input regions in the test set with $\epsilon=0.05$, and up to 45.8\% for the higher $\epsilon=0.1$ when expressed in the Box domain (at layer 4).
+Additionally enabling template expansion increases these rates to 59.0\% and 47.7\% respectively.
+Combining template at multiple layers gives more matched templates as many inputs can be matched in the third layer, while unmatched ones can again be considered at the fourth layer for a total of up to 60.6\% and 49.2\% respecitvely.
 We observe that improvements in matching rate directly lead to speed ups over standard verification.
-Additionally allowing half-space constraints, that is use Stars instead of Boxes as templates, allows us to increase the matching rate up to 65.2 \% and 54.5 \% for the two $\epsilon$ respectively.
-However, as checking matches for Stars is computationally more expensive the verification time does not improve further.
+Additionally allowing half-space constraints, i.e., using Stars instead of Boxes as templates, allows us to increase the matching rate up to 65.2 \% and 54.5 \% for the two $\epsilon$ respectively when using TE.
+However, as checking matches for Stars is computationally more expensive the resulting final verification time is slightly worse compared to Box templates.